How to Make A Water Bath for Cheesecake

 Instructions

-- To seal off the springform pan, place a large square of heavy-duty aluminum foil underneath the pan.
-You want the heavy-duty stuff that creates bigger sheets of foil to completely encompass the base of the pan.
+• To seal off the springform pan, place a large square of heavy-duty aluminum foil underneath the pan.
+You want the wide heavy-duty stuff that creates bigger sheets of foil to completely encompass the base of the pan.
 Gently fold the edges up and around the pan.
-Repeat twice so there’s three sheets of foil to ensure a waterproof seal.
+Repeat twice so there’s three sheets of foil, to ensure a waterproof seal.

-- OPTIONAL BONUS STEP: Place the foil wrapped springform pan inside the oven bag, if using.
+• Optional Bonus Step: Place the foil-wrapped springform pan inside an oven bag.
 Roll down the oven bag and fold the top down so it’s flush with the edge of the pan.

-- A kettle is really the best option since you’ll avoid spills and splashes.
-If you don’t have one, bring your water to a boil in a pot then pour into a large glass measuring cup with a spout.
+• A kettle is really the best option since you’ll avoid spills and splashes.
+If you don’t have one, bring your water to a boil in a pot then pour into a large heatsafe glass measuring cup with a spout.

-- This step is optional, but further helps to prevent cracks from forming.
-Turn off the oven, crack open the oven door, and allow the cheesecake to cool inside the oven undisturbed for 30 minutes to 1 hour.
+• This step is optional, but further helps to prevent cracks from forming.
+Turn off the oven, crack open the oven door (a wooden spoon can be helpful to keep the oven door open), and allow the cheesecake to cool inside the oven undisturbed for 30 minutes to 1 hour.

 Photos by Ashley McLaughlin.